Timotheechan/SQL-Assessment/README.md

 sign_up_at

-What would make your experience with this assessment better? to be able to use the SQL workbench platform, its more relevant and relatable to our project later on
+What would make your experience with this assessment better?
+Show the result page so we will know what result we are suppose to get and to be able to use the SQL workbench platform, its more relevant and relatable to our project later on